sedryx-sedky/Tson/README.md

 ## Design
 ### Primitive Types
-Like JSON, TSON includes a set of primitive types:
+Like JSON, SEDKY includes a set of primitive types:

 1. *Strings*
 2. *Integers and Floats*